Jackyrice/Machine_Learning_577/Unsupervised Learning/K-means clustering/README.md

 # K-means clustering
 ## Contents
-In this project, artificially clustered data are generated, then partitioned using a from-scratch K-means clustering algorithm by identifying K number of centroids, and then allocating every data point to the nearest cluster.
+In this project, I import an Automobile Customers dataset, then import K-means clustering algorithm from sklearn. by identifying K number of centroids, and then allocating every data point to the nearest cluster.

 ## Software
 Jupyter Notebook